IIFreyrII/IIFreyrII/README.md

 <br>

 <p align="justify">Just a lazy 🇲🇽 dude who wants to learn more about IT stuff.
-Currently I'm watching anime or playing videogames, sometimes I study for a while when I get interested about something.</p>
+Currently I'm watching anime or playing video games, sometimes I study for a while when I get interested about something.</p>

 ## Goals